illustration of a school and hospital with concept of data linkage

 CRIS Linked Databases

-The CDLS has linked CRIS to HES and currently this linkage includes important clinical information such as diagnoses, operations or the speciality of the treating clinician; demographic information such as age, gender and ethnicity; and also administrative data such as methods of admission and discharge.
-The CDLS holds anonymised HES data on all South London and Maudsley NHS Foundation Trust (SLaM) service users who have attended hospitals anywhere in England.
-In addition, the CDLS also holds anonymised HES data on the residents of the four London boroughs which form the SLaM catchment area; Southwark, Lambeth, Lewisham and Croydon.
+The CDLS holds anonymised HES and mortality data on all South London and Maudsley NHS Foundation Trust (the Trust) service users who have attended hospitals anywhere in England.
+In addition, the CDLS also holds anonymised HES and mortality data on non-Trust service-user residents of the four London boroughs which form the Trust’s catchment area: Southwark, Lambeth, Lewisham and Croydon.

 Comparing physical illness and mental health outcomes

-This enables researchers to compare physical illnesses and hospital use of SLaM service users to the general population; this linkage also allows researchers to investigate risk factors for physical illness within patient groups or look at how pre-existing physical health problems may impact on the outcomes of mental health treatments.
+This linkage enables researchers to compare physical illnesses and hospital use of Trust service users to the general population; this linkage also allows researchers to investigate risk factors for physical illness within patient groups or look at how pre-existing physical health problems may impact on the outcomes of mental health treatments.

 The linkage between CRIS and HES is important as the information on physical health gained from HES will allow policies and interventions to be developed and evaluated so that the care for people with mental disorders can be improved.